ariaci/pgsqlbackup/README.md

 # The pgsqlbackup user for the script
 The script needs a valid user for accessing the PostgreSQL databases.
 The user for the script can be set in the configfile.
-The user needs 'localhost' access.
+The user needs 'localhost' access and a default connection database.
 The easiest way to set this up, is via phpPgAdmin.
 Place the users password in the config file.

 The config file is to be placed here: /etc/config/pgsqlbackup.conf